osc-vitap/oschub/README.md

 Project Information
 ---

-Development of a centralized hub for OSC livestreams, as a part of the Winter Season of Code Initiative.
+Development of a centralized hub for OSC livestreams, as a part of the WSOC Initiative.

 Winter Season of Code Initiative
 ---